Annapurna Base Camp Trek

 Cultural Highlights of Annapurna Base Camp Trek

 Likewise, Tikhedhunga, Ghorepani, Tadapani, and Deurali are also beautiful villages.
 The majority people of these villages are the Gurungs; however, people of other ethnic groups are also living here.
-You can find a paradigm of harmonious relationship among the people maintained since time immemorial.
+You can find a paradigm of harmonious relationships among the people maintained since time immemorial.

 Annapurna Base Camp Trek Height

-Annapurna Base Camp Trek height ranges between 1,070 m and 4,130 m.
-It starts from Nayapul (1,070 m) and then gradually moves along the ethnic cultural villages of the Annapurna Region.
+It starts from Nayapul (1,070 m) and then gradually moves along the ethnic and cultural villages of the Annapurna Region.
 It stops at the base camp of Mount Annapurna (8,091 m) for a night.

-The height of Annapurna Base Camp Trek route increases when you move to Tikhedhunga and then, Ghorepani.
+The height of the Annapurna Base Camp Trek route increases when you move to Tikhedhunga and then, Ghorepani.
 After that, the Nepal trekking trail height ranges around 2,500 m for two days in Tadapani and Sinuwa.
 When you move towards Deurali from Sinuwa, the height of the trail goes higher than 3,000 m.
 The height of MBC (3,700 m) and Annapurna Base Camp (4,130 m) is higher than 3,500 m.

 Annapurna Sanctuary Trekking Route

 After spending a memorable night on the lap of the mighty Himalayas, you begin the retreat journey.
-The return trek also follows the same route of Annapurna Base Camp Trek descending leisurely through mountainous villages.
+The return trek also follows the same route as Annapurna Base Camp Trek descending leisurely through mountainous villages.

-How Difficulty is Annapurna Base Camp Trek
+How Difficult Is the Annapurna Base Camp Trek

 Sometimes weather, especially in monsoon and winter seasons, can be a bit challenging.
 As it rains heavily in monsoon, the trails may be muddy and slippery.
 Doing ABC Trek in winter might prevent you from enjoying the wonderful views of the Himalayas and deep valleys due to poor visibility.
 The best time for Annapurna Base Camp Trek is spring (March-May) and autumn (September to November).
-In spring, the entire ACAP is beautified by 8 different types of rhododendron and other flowering plants.
+In spring, the entire ACAP is beautified by 8 different types of rhododendrons and other flowering plants.
 In autumn, you can taste the organic juicy fruit and observe the feasts and festivals of Nepal.
-Autumn is the best time for festival trek in Annapurna Region.
+Autumn is the best time for a festival trek in the Annapurna Region.

 Itinerary